theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/enable-damultisite.md

 ```

 ### -ManualEntryPointSelectionAllowed
-Allow clients running firstref_client_7 or Windows® 8 to manually select the entry point to which they connect.
+Allow clients running firstref_client_7 or Windows??
+8 to manually select the entry point to which they connect.

 ```yaml
 Type: String